A rare combination of arterio-portal fistula and portosystemic shunt. Endovascular treatment

 Abstract

-Background: Portosystemic shunts (PSS) are rare malformations in which there is an abnormal connection between the portal system and the systemic circulation.
+BACKGROUND: Portosystemic shunts (PSS) is a rare malformation in which there is an abnormal connection between the portal system and the systemic circulation.
 Arterio-portal fistulas (APF) are arterio-venous connections between the arteries of the ventral trunk system and the portal vein.
-Hepatopulmonary syndrome (HPS) is defined by respiratory dysfunction due to a defect in arterial oxygenation induced by dilatation of intrapulmonary vessels associated with liver disease.
+Hepatopulmonary syndrome) is defined by the respiratory dysfunction due to the defect in arterial oxygenation induced by the dilatation of intrapulmonary vessels associated with liver disease.

-Matherials and Methods: In our clinic, we performed endovascular treatment of a 10.5-year-old patient with a rare combination of congenital portosystemic shunt (CPSS) and congenital APF complicated by HPS.
+CLINICAL CASE DESCRIPTION: In our clinic, we treated endovascularly a 10.5-y.o. patient with a rare combination of congenital portosystemic shunt (CPSS) and congenital APF complicated by Hepatopulmonary syndrome.
 The treatment was performed in several stages.
 The first stage was APF occlusion.
 The second stage was a balloon occlusion test.
 The third stage was PSS occlusion.
-In the postoperative period, signs of portal hypertension (PH) were observed and anticoagulant therapy was administered, resulting in regression of PH symptoms.
+In the postoperative period, there were signs of portal hypertension (PH), that is why the anticoagulant therapy was administered which resulted in PH symptoms regression.

-Conclusion: In combination of arterio-portal fistula and congenital portosystemic shunt, it is necessary to first occlude the APF, then perform a balloon occlusion test, and in the presence of sufficiently developed intrahepatic branches of the portal vein, it is possible to perform occlusion of the PSS.
-In the postoperative period, it is necessary to prescribe anticoagulant therapy for preventive purposes.
+CONCLUSION: In case of the combined arterio-portal fistula and congenital portosystemic shunt, it is necessary, first, to occlude APF, then to perform the balloon occlusion test, and then -if there are well developed intrahepatic branches of the portal vein- to perform PSS occlusion.
+In the postoperative period, anticoagulant therapy is recommended for preventive purposes.

 Full Text